 The UCR medical school concentrated initially on developing Graduate Medical Education (GME) in the primary care and short-supply specialties of general internal medicine, family medicine, primary care pediatrics, psychiatry, general surgery and OB/GYN.
 Programs in all of these specialties have been established - sponsored either directly by the School of Medicine or by hospital affiliates.
-In addition, fellowship programs are established and operating in child and adolescent psychiatry and cardiovascular medicine.
+In addition, fellowship programs are established and operating in child and adolescent psychiatry, gastroenterology, and cardiovascular medicine.
 One medical center affiliate, Riverside Community Hospital, is sponsoring new programs in internal medicine, family medicine and neurology in which the medical school partners.
-In total, in 2017-18, there are more than 230 resident physicians and fellows across 14 residency training and fellowship programs either sponsored by or in partnership with the UCR School of Medicine.
-This coming July, new fellowships will be launched in gastroenterology and interventional cardiology.
+In total, in 2018-19, there are 279 resident physicians and fellows across 15 residency training and fellowship programs either sponsored by or in partnership with the UCR School of Medicine.
+In 2018, a new fellowship in gastroenterology was launched and, this coming July, an interventional cardiology fellowship will begin.

 The medical school continues to be successful in securing extramural funding to partially support the start-up of several GME programs.
 First 5 Riverside is partially supporting the primary care pediatrics track and the Office of Statewide Health Planning and Development (OSHPD) is partially supporting the psychiatry residency.
-The family medicine program located in Palm Springs and the internal medicine program have been awarded funding from the Song-Brown Program administered by OSHPD.
+The family medicine program located in Palm Springs, the internal medicine program in partnership with Riverside University Health System-Medical Center, and the obstetrics/gynecology program with Riverside Community Hospital have been awarded funding from the Song-Brown Program administered by OSHPD.

-All 40 graduates of the Class of 2017 matched into residency training programs.
-Ten medical school graduates secured residency training in Inland Southern California, including three in the UCR-sponsored programs of family medicine, psychiatry and OB/GYN.
-Thirty-three of the 40 graduates remained in California to complete their residency training.
-The UCR School of Medicine does not yet have clinical placements to track.
-This data will be described in subsequent reports.
+All 49 graduates of the Class of 2018 matched into residency training programs.
+Seventeen medical school graduates secured residency training in Inland Southern California, including six in the UCR-sponsored programs of family medicine, psychiatry, internal medicine, and

+OB/GYN.
+Thirty-nine of the 49 graduates remained in California to complete their residency training.